 Richard Henry Pratt responds to the request of Henry W. Sprole for the return of Martha Washington so that she may work as a teacher at the agency school.

 W. N. Hailmann, Superintendent of Indian School, recommends Daniel M. Browning that he provides authority to Richard Henry Pratt to take children from any Agency for the Carlisle Indian School.

-W. N. Hailmann, Superintendent of Indian Schools, provides recommendations on changes in employee pay at the Carlisle Indian School.
+W. N. Hailmann, Superintendent of Indian Schools, provides recommendations on changes in teachers' pay at the Carlisle Indian School.

 W. N. Hailmann, Superintendent of Indian Schools, recommends accepting the report of John E. Youngblood of the Neah Bay School to transfer students either to Carlisle or Chemawa.